brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 I don't have any contact at the HUBNet parrot node but I can do an empirical experiment.
 I dialed the UK parrot and injected a continuous -10dBFS tone (0.31 * 32767 peak amplitude) into the network.
 During this test the display meter on the playback website registered a steady -10.
-So **that scale is calibrated in peak dBFS.**
+So **that scale is calibrated in peak dBFS,** with nothing to do with
+FM deviation.

 Testing at several different levels, the UK parrot lady reported that my audio was "very loud" at anything above -16dBFS peak, "loud" down to around -19dBFS peak, "perfect" down to